-2980: Surveying Engineering Technology
+2980: Surveying Engineering Technology (No new students beginning Fall Semester, 1995)

 GENERAL EDUCATION/ TRANSFER PROGRAM

 A student seeking a bachelor's degree studies in the University College before entering one of the degree-granting colleges of The University of Akron or transferring to another liberal arts college or university.
 While in the University College, the student acquires a wide foundation of general knowledge; develops intellectual abilities and interests; clarifies academic, personal and occupational objectives; and selects curricula which will equip the student to enter a degree-granting college prepared to undertake advanced work.